This procedure details the informal and formal process for resolving complaints and grievances involving a student and a school employee.

 - College President

 - Vice President of Academic Affairs

 - Vice President of Student Affairs

 Appeals to the Chancellor

 A student may appeal the college's final decision to the chancellor if the grievance involves a board policy, system procedure, the actions of a college or university president, an issue of institutional or program quality such as a college's or university's compliance with the standards of an accrediting or licensing agency, or a claim of consumer fraud or deceptive trade practice.
 The decision of the chancellor is final and binding.

-- Note 2: This complaint/grievance procedure does not prohibit the student from filing complaint/grievance with any appropriate federal, state or local departments of human rights.
-However, students are encouraged to use the procedure outlined above.
+No retaliation of any kind shall be taken against a student for participation in a complaint or grievance.
+These procedures also shall protect student and employee data privacy rights.
+This grievance procedure does not prohibit the student from filing a grievance with any of the appropriate federal, state or local departments of human rights, in addition to or instead of the college process.
+However, students are encouraged to use the formal procedure above.